 Senior leaders have worked to develop a more supportive and transparent system for performance management bearing in mind the main pressures of teacher workload.
 Performance Management is now focused upon building a picture of teaching and learning standards over time based around an online standards tracker system.
 SLT and teachers can all log on to an evidence based tool focused on teaching standards overtime, documents can be uploaded by teachers to form a bank of evidence towards targets set and form a basis of discussion at the review.
 One off lesson observations no longer take place but regular, focused, learning walks and a more consistent stream of feedback will be provided through the standards tracker as an evidence base of performance over time.
-During staff consultation all teachers agreed that the informal walk through would be more preferred than the current model of observations, relieving stress and additional pressures, and is also seen as more targeted and contructive.
+During staff consultation all teachers agreed that the informal walk through would be more preferred than the current model of observations, relieving stress and additional pressures, and is also seen as more targeted and constructive.

 Senior leaders have also reviewed the school Behaviour policy and Feedback policy in order to ease the work load and work smarter across the school with consistent approaches to all.
 Not only has this supported work life balance, it has contributed to improved standards of behaviour, stronger relationships, and more effective and meaningful feedback.
+This work will be ongoing in 2021 2022 as we all return to a greater degree of normality.